-Case Study - Update 07.27.11 This case study will also be provided with the examination.
-Candidates will not be allowed to bring their copy of the case study into the examination room page periodically for additional corrections or notices.
+Case Study - Update 07.28.11 This case study will also be provided with the examination.
+Candidates will not be allowed to bring their copy of the case study into the examination room.

 Past Exams from 2000-present are available on SOA web site.